 How can I get my child to eat healthy foods?
-The burning question is often asked by moms around the globe.
-Including myself.
-There are days when our children will happily oblige by taking one bite of broccoli, or any other vegetable or fruit for that matter.
-Then there are days when trying to get them to eat any meal placed in front of them is like trying to climb Kilimanjaro blindfolded.
+Moms around the globe often ask the burning question, including me.
+There are days when our children will happily oblige by taking one bite of creamy broccoli, or any other vegetable or fruit, for that matter.
+Then there are days when getting them to eat any meal placed in front of them is like climbing Kilimanjaro blindfolded.

 It can be exhausting, frustrating, and downright painful!